 Founded in 1978, NAPO is the strongest unified voice supporting law enforcement officers in the United States.
-NAPO represents more than 1,000 police units and associations, over 241,000 sworn law enforcement officers, and more than 100,000 citizens who share a common dedication to fair and effective crime control and law enforcement.
+NAPO represents more than 1,000 police units and associations and over 241,000 sworn law enforcement officers who share a common dedication to fair and effective crime control and law enforcement.

-Increasingly, the rights and interests of law enforcement officers-America's Finest - have been the subject of legislative, executive, and judicial action in the nation's capital, Washington, D.C.
-From issues of federal funding of state law enforcement and anti-terrorism efforts, to federal policy on employee health, pensions, and other benefits, the actions of Congress and the Administration significantly impact public safety interests.
+Increasingly, the rights and interests of law enforcement officers- America's Finest - have been the subject of legislative, executive, and judicial action in the nation's capital, Washington, D.C.
+From issues of federal funding of state and local law enforcement and anti-crime efforts to federal policy on employee health, pensions, and other benefits, the actions of Congress and the Administration significantly impact public safety interests.
 These interests must be vigorously protected in light of the vital role law enforcement officers play in maintaining the peace and security of American society.
 NAPO works to influence the course of national affairs where law enforcement interests are concerned.